-i) Certain Plant and Machinery - 20 years

-ii) Software - 5 years

-iii) Certain Plant and Machinery - 1 to 5 years

-iv) Certain Buildings - 5 to 15 years
+i) Certain Plant and Machinery - 11 to 33 years ii) Computers and Computer Softwares -5 years Certain Plant and Machinery - 1 to 10 years Certain Buildings and Roads - 5 to 15 years iv) Certain Vehicles - 8 to 10 years v) Certain Office Equipments - 1 to 10 years vii) Certain Furniture and Fixtures - 1 to 10 years

-An item of PPE is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
+An item of PPE is derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Any gain or loss arising on the disposal or retirement of an item of PPE is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in profit or loss.